-4.6 Key elements of the overall implementation methodology
+4.7 Key elements of the overall implementation methodology

 The framework for the implementation of the Western Rivers consents is outlined in Figure 1.
 As noted above, the applicant proposes that a Code of Practice be used to coordinate a consistent implementation of all river management activities that it undertakes.
-The Code does not state which activities should be undertaken in which location but provides a 'toolbox' of potential river management activities (as noted above) and good practices of how these activities must be undertaken.
+The Code does not state which activities should be undertaken in which location but provides a 'toolbox' of potential river management activities and good practices of how these activities must be undertaken.
 The Code applies to all river management activities regardless of whether the activity requires resource consent.
 It is proposed that the Code be updated regularly to provide standards of good management practice.
 The aim is that the Code and the associated requirements of the consent conditions, provide a mechanism and opportunity to adapt and improve the way that flood management activities are undertaken by Greater Wellington in a more agile and cost effective manner, compared with standard consenting processes under the Act.

-Sitting above and outside of this consent process is the Flood Management Plan (FMP).
-The FMP sets out the high level direction and priorities for flood protection services at a river and reach scale.
+Sitting above and outside of this consent process are Floodplain Management Plans (FMP).
+FMPs set out the high level direction and priorities for flood protection services at a river and reach scale.
 FMPs are non-statutory documents and as such the policies and flood mitigation methods have no legal standing as regulations.
-However, given the public process undertaken to prepare the plans, they still have considerable weight in any decision-making related to flood management.
-Each FMP is a living document which will be updated every 10 to15 years or after a major flood event.
+However, a public consultation process is used to prepare the plans, and as such have considerable weight in any decision-making related to flood management.

+The Wainuiomata River does not currently have an FMP, although one may be developed during the term of these consents.
 Priorities for developing FMPs are set by the LTP planning process.
-The FMP provides a key input into future Long Term Plans (LTP), with the funding and pace of implementation of flood works controlled by Council decisions through the LTP process.
+The funding and pace of implementation of flood works is also controlled by Council decisions through the LTP process.

-Operational Management Plans (OMP) sit under FMPs, and must be consistent with the FMP.
-The OMP includes details of the characteristics and values of each reach, the management objectives prescribed by the FMP, and any additional management practices to avoid, remedy or mitigate adverse effects on indigenous ecosystems or significant indigenous biodiversity values, and the values of kaitiaki sites as identified by mana whenua.
+Operational Management Plans (OMP) sit under FMPs, and must be consistent with the FMP, if there is one.
+For the Wainuiomata River, an OMP will be produced in advance of any FMP.
+The OMP includes details of the characteristics and values of each reach, the management objectives, including any prescribed by an FMP, and any additional management practices to avoid, remedy or mitigate adverse effects on indigenous ecosystems or significant indigenous biodiversity values, and the values of kaitiaki sites as identified by mana whenua.
 OMPs will also contain five to ten years of upcoming works programmes, including detailed priorities and management approaches for these works.
-While the OMP must be consistent with the FMP, it may also propose changes to the FMP.